elliotclowes/learnt.me/Rules for Life.md

 ## Morals

 Eating meat is quite plainly immoral.
 Unless it will be detrimental to your health, eat as little as possible.

+## General

+One of the biggest takeaways you’ll learn from reading history is the constant cycles.